carolyn-davis/individual-project/README.md

    - Deliver Stage Checklist:
-        1. github repo called individual-project
+        - 1. github repo called individual-project
-        2. a final jupyter notebook for walkthrough of project steps
+        - 2. a final jupyter notebook for walkthrough of project steps
-        3. ReadMe.md all about the project and how to recreate it
+        - 3. README.md all about the project and how to recreate it
-        4. acquire.py file for retrieving Zillow data
+        - 4. acquire.py file for retrieving Caribbean data
-        5. wranglecarribean.py file that retrieves your prepared/cleaned data
+        - 5. wranglecarribean.py file that retrieves your prepared/cleaned data
-        6. data dictionary
+        - 6. data dictionary

              ### DATA DICTIONARY FOR THIS PROJECT
 - C – Closest approach to a coast, not followed by a landfall